aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ### Related Work

 Web services are widely studied.
 However, the scope of applications for web services is broad.
-There are, therefore, few studies that examine the intersection of geographic web service performance, mobile device context and an individual, state-level spatial data infrastructure.
+There are, therefore, few studies that examine the intersection of geographic web service performance, mobile device context and a single, state-level spatial data infrastructure.
 Following are a cross-section of papers with aims partially aligned to those of this work.

 Hamas, Saad and Abed {\*Hamad:2010tr} compare the performance of SOAP and ReST APIs on mobile devices.
 The measured criteria are response time and transmission size which predictably favour ReST interfaces.
-Their experiment design emulates a mobile device on a desktop computer; further they restrict the simulated mobile network speed.
+Their experiment design emulates a mobile device on a desktop computer; further, they restrict the simulated mobile network speed.
 These are useful controls in an experiment designed with a very clear aim of finding which service is faster.
 Real world complications such as heavy network traffic or poor signal are not addressed as a factor in the outcome.
 As an example, SOAP's WS-ReliableMessaging protocol may reduce overall transfer time in areas with weak signal by minimising the number of failed message attempts.

 Tian et al. {\*Tian:2004cb} design a server-client system that can optionally compress responses to save the client's download limit or skip compression when the server is under heavy load to minimise timed out requests.